Sodium amide: Uses

-Sodium amide is mainly used as a strong base in organic chemistry, often in liquid ammonia solution.
-It is the reagent of choice for the drying of ammonia (liquid or gaseous).
-One of the main advantages to the use of sodium amide is that it mainly functions as a nucleophile.
+Sodium amide is mainly used as a strong base in organic chemistry, often suspended (it is insoluble) in liquid ammonia solution.
+One of the main advantages to the use of sodium amide is its relatively low nucleophilicity.
 In the industrial production of indigo, sodium amide is a component of the highly basic mixture that induces cyclisation of N-phenylglycine.
 The reaction produces ammonia, which is recycled typically.

 Dehydrohalogenation

-Sodium amide induces the loss of two equivalents of hydrogen bromide from a vicinal dibromoalkane to give a carbon–carbon triple bond, as in a preparation of phenylacetylene.
+Sodium amide is a standard base for dehydrohalogenations.
+It induces the loss of two equivalents of hydrogen bromide from a vicinal dibromoalkane to give a carbon–carbon triple bond, as in a preparation of phenylacetylene.

 Usually two equivalents of sodium amide yields the desired alkyne.
 Three equivalents are necessary in the preparation of a terminal alkynes because the terminal CH of the resulting alkyne protonates an equivalent amount of base.

 Hydrogen chloride and ethanol can also be eliminated in this way, as in the preparation of 1-ethoxy-1-butyne.